Political Toxicology and Its Impact

 Congress did not intend that the component requirement of "food additive" would be satisfied by...a mere finding of any contact with food...For the component element of the definition to be satisfied, Congress must have intended the Commissioner to determine, with a fair degree of confidence that a substance migrates to food in more than insignificant amounts.

 A very current debacle points up the problem here.
 Beginning in 1997 Frederick vom Saal, a biology professor at the University of Missouri, announced to the world that he had conducted studies that showed that Bisphenol A (BPA), a very valuable monomer used in making polycarbonate containers, can enamels, compact discs, dental fillings, and in other cases where a very stable polymer or modified coating composition is required, could result in some form of reproductive toxicity to animals when administered at extremely low doses.
-Amounts like 0.05 trillionths of a gram were held by vom Saal to affect prostrate glands in fetuses, and to have likely long term impact on human development.
-He noted that the effects he observed occurred only at low dose exposures and did not occur with higher dosages.
-These reports aroused considerable reaction from the toxicological community since, inter alia, if vom Saal's work could be validated, a very fundamental toxicological proposition, Paracelsus's theorem that "the dose makes the poison" might be negated.
+Amounts like 0.05 trillionths of a gram were held by vom Saal to affect prostate glands in fetuses and to have a likely long-term impact on human development.
+He noted that the effects he observed occurred only at low-dose exposures and did not occur with higher dosages.
+These reports aroused considerable reaction from the toxicological community since, inter alia, if vom Saal's work could be validated, a very fundamental toxicological proposition, Paracelsus's theorem that "the dose makes the poison," might be negated.
 Indeed, in another vein, even today, vom Saal continues to label BPA as a carcinogen in the public media despite the fact that almost all expert panels have rejected this conclusion.

-Various government and industry scientists have attempted to reproduce the studies vom Saal conducted and relied upon to derive his theory that there are low dose effects with irreproducible dose-response effects but have been unable to confirm his results.
-Indeed, since his revelations were made, there have been any number of studies including especially a very comprehensive set conducted by the scientists at the National Toxicology Program and very recently reported with the conclusion that there is, by and large, no safety hazard presented.
+Various government and industry scientists have attempted to reproduce the studies vom Saal conducted and relied upon to derive his theory that there are low-dose effects with irreproducible dose-response effects but have been unable to confirm his results.
+Indeed, since his revelations were made, there have been a number of studies including especially a very comprehensive set conducted by the scientists at the National Toxicology Program, and very recently reported with the conclusion that there is, by and large, no safety hazard presented.